 Dispersal

 As hypothesized, dispersal capacity influenced our ability to detect temporal changes in genetic diversity.
 FNR substantially increased with dispersal intensity (Fig. 2).
 Two scenarios (Table 1) with high dispersal (H2, H3) were the only ones with FNR values above 10% regardless of which threshold was used (Fig. 1).
-FNR values for all scenarios with lower dispersal and two scenarios with moderate dispersal (M1, M2) stayed below 5% except for the lowest threshold which has a value of 1 for all scenarios; this scenario is so conservative that it never correctly identifies the affected populations.
+FNR values for all scenarios with low dispersal and two scenarios with moderate dispersal (M1, M2) stayed below 5%, except for the lowest threshold which had a value of 1 for all scenarios; this scenario is so conservative that it never correctly identifies the affected populations.
 Our high dispersal scenario with the fewest affected populations (H1) had overlapping 95% confidence intervals with other, lower dispersal scenarios (Fig. 2).
-Taking the average from scenarios sharing the same dispersal parameters for the ubiquitous 0.05 threshold, we had FNRs of 0.0046 (0.0012-0.0080; 95% CI) for low dispersal, 0.0235 (0.0152-0.0317; 95% CI) for moderate dispersal, and 0.2164 (0.1901-0.2426; 95% CI) for high dispersal.
+Taking the average from scenarios sharing the same dispersal parameters for the ubiquitous 0.05 threshold, we had mean FNRs of 0.0046 (0.0012-0.0080; 95% CI) for low dispersal, 0.0235 (0.0152-0.0317; 95% CI) for moderate dispersal, and 0.2164 (0.1901-0.2426; 95% CI) for high dispersal.
 FNR values overall decreased with threshold, with a sharp decrease before 0.025 followed by a slower decrease until 0.1 (Fig. 2).

 FPR substantially decreased as dispersal capacity increased (Fig. 3).
-Low dispersal consistently resulted in higher FPR than moderate dispersal, which resulted in turn higher FPR values relative to high dispersal scenarios (Fig. 3).
+Low dispersal consistently resulted in higher FPR than moderate dispersal, which had higher FPR values than high dispersal scenarios (Fig. 3).
 However, we did identify some overlap between the performance of scenarios M1 and L3 (Fig. 3).
 Conservatively defining FPR as acceptable by whether it is below the threshold used in the test, we notice that higher dispersal scenarios more often offered acceptable FPR values (Table 2).
 Only the high dispersal scenarios (H1, H2, H3) presented acceptable FPR values across all thresholds (Table 2).
-Conversely, one low dispersal scenario (L1) presented FPR values consistently higher than the threshold, except for the first one which value is always 0 across all scenarios.
+Conversely, one low dispersal scenario (L1) presented FPR values consistently higher than the threshold, except for the first one whose value is always 0 across all scenarios.
 FPR averages from scenario sharing the same dispersal parameters, for the 0.05 threshold, were 0.0796 (0.0735-0.0857; 95% CI) for low dispersal, 0.0322 (0.0275-0.0368; 95% CI) for moderate dispersal, and 0.0035 (0.0020-0.0049; 95% CI) for high dispersal.
-FPR values overall increased with threshold, with a sharp increase at low thresholds followed by a continued but saturating increase until 0.1 (Fig. 3).
+FPR values overall increased with threshold, with a sharp increase at low thresholds followed by a continued but saturating increase until threshold 0.1 (Fig. 3).

 Fig 2.
 FNR across all threshold and scenarios.
 There are no control experiment results displayed for FNR because there are no possible true positives in control experiments, hence no false negatives either.
-Those values are for samplings done at the 100 and 101 generations (right before and right after the event).
-95% confidence intervals are displayed by bars.
+Those values are for samplings done at generations 100 and 102, i.e. right before and after the migration event.
+95% confidence intervals of the FNR estimates are displayed by bars. ### Je suggère d’utiliser des couleurs différenes pour les lignes correspondant aux trois valeurs de dispersal.
+Je suggère aussi d’écrire dans la légende de la figure les abréviations qui sont utilisées dans le texte: “low (L)”, “moderate (M)”, “high (H)”. ###

 Fig 3.
 FPR across all threshold and scenarios.
 Control experiments are shown with dashed lines.
-Those values are for samplings done at the 100 and 101 generations (right before and right after the event).
-95% confidence intervals are displayed by bars.
+Those values are for samplings done at the 100 and 101 generations 100 and 102, i.e. right before and after the migration event.
+95% confidence intervals of the FPR estimates are displayed by bars. ### Traits et légende: même suggestions que pour Fig. 2. ###

 Table 2.
 Are FPR values staying below the thresholds used in the TGI tests?
-T stands for “True” and F stands for “False”.
+True (T) or False (F).
+T stands for “True” and F for “False”.